 Enable multiple flight modes

-All latest drones have an array of flight modes to ensure everything goes smoothly and without any issues.
-The three most common DJI modes are:
+All the latest drones have an array of flight modes to ensure everything goes smoothly and without any issues.
+The three Most Popular DJI Drones:

 ● p-mode (position)